ready4-dev/readyforwhatsnext/content/en/docs/Contribution-Guidelines/Priorities/Launch/_index.md

 The planned sequence for bringing current development release code libraries to production releases is:

-- three [framework libraries](/docs/getting-started/software/libraries/types/framework/) - the [ready4](https://ready4-dev.github.io/ready4/) foundation followed by the [ready4show](https://ready4-dev.github.io/ready4show/) and [ready4use](https://ready4-dev.github.io/ready4use/) authoring tools;
+1. Three of the six [framework libraries](/docs/getting-started/software/libraries/types/framework/) - the [ready4](https://ready4-dev.github.io/ready4/) foundation followed by the [ready4show](https://ready4-dev.github.io/ready4show/) and [ready4use](https://ready4-dev.github.io/ready4use/) authoring tools.

-- the seven [module libraries](docs/getting-started/software/libraries/types/module/) that are sufficiently developed to have been used in [real world scientific studies](/docs/examples/), in the following order: [youthvars](https://ready4-dev.github.io/youthvars/), [scorz](https://ready4-dev.github.io/scorz/), [specific](https://ready4-dev.github.io/specific/), [TTU](https://ready4-dev.github.io/TTU/), [youthu](https://ready4-dev.github.io/youthu/), [mychoice](https://ready4-dev.github.io/mychoice/) and [heterodox](https://ready4-dev.github.io/heterodox/),
+2. The seven [module libraries](docs/getting-started/software/libraries/types/module/) that are sufficiently developed to have been used in [real world scientific studies](/docs/examples/), in the following order: [youthvars](https://ready4-dev.github.io/youthvars/), [scorz](https://ready4-dev.github.io/scorz/), [specific](https://ready4-dev.github.io/specific/), [TTU](https://ready4-dev.github.io/TTU/), [youthu](https://ready4-dev.github.io/youthu/), [mychoice](https://ready4-dev.github.io/mychoice/) and [heterodox](https://ready4-dev.github.io/heterodox/).

-- the very early stage [bimp](https://ready4-dev.github.io/bimp/) library from the [modelling programs pipeline](/docs/model/pipeline/pipeline-programs/),
+3. The very early stage [bimp](https://ready4-dev.github.io/bimp/) library from the [modelling programs pipeline](/docs/model/pipeline/pipeline-programs/),

-- the three computational model authoring tools framework libraries, starting with [ready4fun](https://ready4-dev.github.io/ready4fun/), then [ready4class](https://ready4-dev.github.io/ready4class/) and finally [ready4pack](https://ready4-dev.github.io/ready4pack/).
+4. The three remaining computational model authoring tools framework libraries, starting with [ready4fun](https://ready4-dev.github.io/ready4fun/), then [ready4class](https://ready4-dev.github.io/ready4class/) and finally [ready4pack](https://ready4-dev.github.io/ready4pack/).

 The planned sequence for bringing unreleased code first to development releases and then to production releases is:

-- all four in development module libraries from the [modelling places pipeline](/docs/model/pipeline/pipeline-places/);
+1. Four development module libraries from the [modelling places pipeline](/docs/model/pipeline/pipeline-places/).

-- both in development module libraries from the [modelling people pipeline](/docs/model/pipeline/pipeline-people/) (the synthetic household creation library and that agent based modelling library); and
+2. Two module libraries from the [modelling people pipeline](/docs/model/pipeline/pipeline-people/) (the synthetic household creation library and that agent based modelling library).

-- all three in development module libraries from the [modelling platforms pipeline](/docs/model/pipeline/pipeline-platforms/) (the primary mental health service discrete event simulation, followed by the early psychosis cohort model, followed by the service system eligibility and referral policy optimisation model).
+3. Three libraries from the [modelling platforms pipeline](/docs/model/pipeline/pipeline-platforms/) (the primary mental health service discrete event simulation, followed by the early psychosis cohort model, followed by the service system eligibility and referral policy optimisation model).

+How quickly we can launch production releases of all our code depends on how much and [what type of help](/docs/contribution-guidelines/contribution-types/) we get.
+Working within our current resources we expect to get all current projects to production releases within the 2023-2025 window.
+With help this release schedule can be sped up.